-The filmed performance explores the architecture of a paper costume that incorporates katagami and origami techniques.
-The costume itself is made from 20 meters of Japanese mulberry paper that has been intricately folded and cut before being fashioned to a kimono design with an extended skirt.
-The folds used for the costume include a traditional Japanese fold, ‘waterbomb’ fold, and a circular fold thought to originate from the Bauhaus School of Art and Design, Germany.
+The costumed performance explores the architecture of a paper costume that incorporates katagami and origami techniques within the making of the textiles.
+The costume itself was made from 20 meters of Japanese mulberry paper that was intricately folded and cut before being fashioned to a kimono design with an extended skirt.
+The folded textiles for the costume used a traditional Japanese fold, ‘waterbomb’ fold, and a circular fold thought to originate from the Bauhaus School of Art and Design, Germany

 The performance explored how costume can combine with the performer’s movements to create a sequence of transformative forms originating from the costumed body.
 The film is non-narrative and is mainly an audio visual spectacle for the eye that celebrates colour and movement supported by an accompanying soundscape.
 The style of the film is inspired by early moving pictures and the documentation of the choreography and costumes of the American choreographer Loie Fuller.

 Caroline’s costumed performance was filmed using digital technology; however, the production design draws upon nineteenth century early moving pictures of the Edison Film Company, who created some of the very first dance films.
 Edison’s films were staged in a black box with minimal, natural lighting and a static camera using black and white film, and this was recreated for the filming of Waves.
 The effect of a black box was created using carefully positioned lighting, and was filmed using a static camera in the Middlesex University Television Studios.